wkorando/go-serverless-with-java/STEP10.md

 ### Creating a Cloudant Service Instance

-Next we will want to create our Cloudant instance.
+Next we need to create our Cloudant instance.
 This can be done through the IBM Cloud CLI.

-1. First, make sure you're linked to your default resource group by executing
+1. First, make sure you're linked to your default resource group by executing:

 	```
 	ibmcloud target -g Default